hosackm/l33t/README.md

 ### Python

-Make sure you have the Python dependencies available:
+Make sure you have the Python dependencies installed:

 ```bash
 python -m venv venv